What is a criminal injury?

 The Criminal Injuries Compensation Authority has a two-year limit to make a claim after a criminal incident, so contact us as soon as you can to get your claim started.

 The CICA usually takes 12-18 months to process a claim.
-It can be longer depending on the complexity of the crime and seriousness of the injury.
+It can be longer depending on the complexity of the crime and the seriousness of the injury.
 After receiving an offer of compensation from the CICA you will usually receive your settlement within 14-28 days.

 Criminal injuries compensation - average pay-outs

-The CICA has a system of tariffs for different types of injury with a maximum for the most serious injury of £500,000.
+The CICA has a system of tariffs for different types of injury, with a maximum of for the most serious injury of £500,000.
 Pay-outs range from a typical £1,000 for moderate psychological damage, to more than £27,000 for sexual assault.
 You may also be able to claim for loss of earnings.
 Payouts for criminal compensation claims vary greatly from case to case.